lukaszsobala/bvm/README.md

 - The VM uses less than 1GB of RAM and minimal CPU when not in use, leaving plenty of resources free for Linux applications.
 - The `connect` mode gives the VM access to files stored on Linux, and any changes are immediately synchronized.
 - It (will soon be) capable of USB passthrough, so any USB device can be made to directly communicate with Windows.
-- Thanks to Microsoft's built-in [Prism emulator](https://learn.microsoft.com/en-us/windows/arm/apps-on-arm-x86-emulation), all Windows applications should work.
+- Thanks to Microsoft's built-in [Prism emulator](https://learn.microsoft.com/en-us/windows/arm/apps-on-arm-x86-emulation), all Windows applications should work, including x86 and x64.
 Compare that to Wine, which fails on everything but old, simple programs.
-- The graphics are snappy and quicker than you would expect, at least with the `connect` mode on Wayland.
-Youtube and lightweight web games are actually somewhat playable on the Raspberry Pi 5 without any overclocking or extra tweaks.
+- The graphics are snappy and quicker than you would expect, at least with the `connect` mode on Wayland on a Pi 5.
+Youtube and lightweight web games are actually somewhat playable without any overclocking or extra tweaks.

 ### What not to expect:
 - A gaming rig.
 For now there is no graphics acceleration, so 3D features and WebGL won't work. _That could change_ once somebody figures out virtualized graphics that talk to Vulkan. (see "Other Notes" below)